MicrosoftDocs/win32-pr.it-it/desktop-src/tablet/itabletcursor-getid.md

 ## <a name="remarks"></a>Commenti

-\_L'ID del cursore viene definito come un valore DWORD.
+CURSOR \_ ID è definito come DWORD.

 ## <a name="requirements"></a>Requisiti